SMeLLs liKe ShEeP

 I let the fleece sit in the soapy water for about 20 minutes, drained the sink, moved the drippy bag of wool, refilled the sink with hot water and Dawn, and let the wool soak for another 20 minutes.
 Then I repeated the process with just hot water to rinse out the soap.

---I can't use my washer to spin the excess water out of the washed fleece because the washer ads water to the tub and I don't want to chance felting the wool.
+DRYING THE FLEECE --I can't use my washer to spin the excess water out of the washed fleece because the washer ads water to the tub and I don't want to chance felting the wool.
 So, I bought a salad spinner to spin the water from the wool.
 I think salad spinners are an example of ridiculous excess and would not otherwise have one, but it was a fine tool for this task.

-ent, I placed the wool on a big drying screen to air dry.
+After the salad spinner treatment, I placed the wool on a big drying screen to air dry.
 Oh wait, I don't have a drying screen.
 Sooooo, while the first batch of wool was soaking, I put my fine carpentry skills to work and built one.

 Yes, you do detect sarcasm, and yes that screw went in crooked, and no I did not take it out and start again.